bariskiratt/C-/hey.md

 Best practice

 Favor the pointer syntax (*) over the array syntax ([]) for array function parameters because if you favor syntax (*) then you will know that youre working with pointers instead of an array.

+## A little tip about converting chars to int:
+    so when static casting, it will output the ASCII code of char, to get the real result u want u should substract the '0' from the ASCII code, this way you get the real result :)))
 ## Pointer Arithmetic and Array Indexing